LottieFiles/dotlottie-android/README.md

 - `DotLottieAnimation.duration` : Get the animation duration in millis
 - `DotLottieAnimation.speed` : Get the animation speed
 - `DotLottieAnimation.autoplay` : Get the animation speed
-- `DotLottieAnimation.segments` : Get the first and last frame
+- `DotLottieAnimation.segment` : Get the first and last frame

 - `DotLottieAnimation.isPlaying` : Check if the animation is playing
 - `DotLottieAnimation.isStopped` : Check if the animation is stopped